 Climate Action | Transportation & Climate

 We often think of cities in terms of their skyline, all those buildings towering upward and outward.
-But just as critical to the urban landscape is the network or roads, sidewalks, trails, and railways linking those buildings together.
-Without them, residents can't travel from home to work or school or to visit friends and family, and businesses can't get the supplies they need or distribute their goods.
+But just as critical to the urban landscape is the network of roads, sidewalks, trails, and railways linking those buildings together.
+Without them, residents can't commute to work or school or visit friends and family, and businesses can't get necessary supplies or distribute their goods.

 “My family recently purchased cargo e-bikes so we can transport our entire family for everything from school to work to staying alive purposes, replacing our vehicles as long as road conditions allow… Not fighting for [climate change] is antithetical to what a lot of us have been told our entire lives: 'Put it back the way you found it, or better.'"